kisahtegar/Android_Intermediate/README.md

-# Implement media upload using retrofit.
+# Refactoring code to repository and injection.

 This repository used for learning: